 An electric breast pump uses a power source like an electric cord that plugs into a wall outlet, disposable batteries or a rechargeable battery to provide power to a motorized pump that creates the suction needed to extract milk from the breast.

 The features of the motorized pump determine its cost.
-An important aspect to take into consideration is the amount of cycles (or ‘suctions’) that the pump can maintain per minute.
+An important aspect to take into consideration is the number of cycles (or ‘suctions’) that the pump can maintain per minute.
 During breastfeeding a baby will on average suck 40-60 times per minute, maintaining a pressure of 50-250 mmHg.
 So while the pressure is fairly high, the amount of time each suck lasts is around 1-1,5 seconds.
-A pump needs a fairly strong motor to be able mimic this.
+A pump needs a fairly strong motor to be able to mimic this.
 Cheaper and lower quality pumps take longer to reach this negative pressure level, leading to each cycle taking up to 2 seconds and longer.
 This will not only lead to reduced stimulation and smaller volumes of milk, but can also damage the mother’s nipples and areolas.
 To maintain a milk supply in women who are away from their babies for long periods in a day, a pump should be able to maintain at least 40-60 cycles per minute.
+This is important to keep in mind when you choose a breast pump.

 |Advantages of an electric breast pump||Disadvantages of an electric breast pump|